clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 - page router (older)
 - app router (course) -> introduced nextjs 13 -> supports react server components and server actions

+## 10. course setup
+- (2024-05) max adds a lesson 10 to section 1 to use Jetbrains IDE (thats what the whole lesson is about)
+- which throws out the numbering for the rest of the course by 1.
+- its quite annoying because it doesnt actually add any benefit to the rest of the lessons BUT it does affect lesson order.
+- so all lessons up to Section 04 - Routing and Page Rendering - Deep Dive are renumbered (adjustment of +1)
+- see affected lessons in git commit history

 ---

 # Section 02 - OPTIONAL - React refresher